-Topic Specific Standards Non Material Topics
+Topic Specific Standards \ Non Material Topics

-GRI Standards Dese Neto GRI Standards Dago Nata Indicator No. Title Page Note Indicator No. Title Page Note 201-1 Direct economic value generated and distributed 80 401-2 Benefits provided to full-time employees that are not provided to temporary or part-time employees 35-37 205-2 Communication and training about anti-corruption policies and procedures 71-72 401-3 Parental leave 37,83 205-3 Confirmed incidents of corruption and actions taken 71 403-2 Types of injury and rates of injury, occupational diseases, lost days, 85 206-1 Legal actions for anti-competitive behavior, anti-trust, and monopoly practices 71-72 and absenteeism, and number of work-related fatalities Workers with high incidence or high risk of diseases related to Overviewed on-site risk fact 301-1 Materials used by weight or volume 28,80 403-3 their occupation 83,92 by operating Hyundai-Safet Assessment Tool (H-SAT) 302-1 Energy consumption within the organization 28,80 404-1 Average hours of training per year per employee 93 302-3 Energy intensity 28,80 Programs for upgrading employee skills and 302-4 Reduction of energy consumption 28,80 404-2 transition assistance programs 33-34 303-3 Water withdrawal by source 28,80 406-1 Incidents of discrimination and corrective actions taken 40 303-4 Water discharge 80 407-1 Operations and suppliers in which the right to freedom of association and collective bargaining may be at risk 36 No business sites and supp significant risk identified 303-5 305-1 Water consumption Direct (Scope 1) GHG emissions 28,80 14,28,80 408-1 Operations and suppliers at significant risk for incidents of child labor 41,92 No business sites and sup significant risk identified 305-2 Energy indirect (Scope 2) GHG emissions 14,28,80 305-3 Other indirect (Scope 3) GHG emissions 14,80 409-1 Operations and suppliers at significant risk for incidents of forced or compulsory labor 41,92 No business sites and sup significant risk identified 305-4 GHG emissions intensity 14,80 411-1 Incidents of violations involving rights of indigenous peoples - No incidents of violations of 305-5 Reduction of GHG emissions 14-25 412-2 Employee training on human rights policies or procedures 34,41 305-7 Nitrogen oxides (NOx), sulfur oxides (SOx), and other significant air emissions 28,80 413-1 Operations with local community engagement, impact assessments, and development programs 86 307-2 Non-compliance with environmental laws and regulations 86,91 No cases of violation of laws 415-1 Political contributions 84 No political contributions 308-1 401-1 New suppliers that were screened using environmental criteria New employee hires and employee turnover 45 83-84 416-1 Assessment of the health and safety impacts of product and service categories 51 Vehicle collision safety eva by Insurance Institute for H Safety in 2022 417-1 Requirements for product and service information and labeling 55 418-1 Substantiated complaints concerning breaches of customer privacy and losses of customer data 85 Received one complaint fr regulatory authorities (was finalized by agreement bet the parties before proceed mediation), no other comp from outside institution 419-1 Non-compliance with laws and regulations in the social and economic area 85,91
+GRI Standards GRI Standards Indicator No. Title Page Note Indicator No. Title Page Note 201-1 Direct economic value generated and distributed 80 401-2 Benefits provided to full-time employees that are not provided to 35-37 205-2 Communication and training about anti-corruption policies and procedures 71-72 401-3 Parental leave 37,83 205-3 Confirmed incidents of corruption and actions taken 71 403-2 Types of injury and rates of injury, occupational diseases, lost days, 85 206-1 Legal actions for anti-competitive behavior, anti-trust, and monopoly practices 71-72 and absenteeism, and number of work-related fatalities Overviewed on-site risk factors 301-1 Materials used by weight or volume 28,80 403-3 their occupation 83,92 by operating Hyundai-Safety Assessment Tool (H-SAT) 302-1 Energy consumption within the organization 28,80 404-1 Average hours of training per year per employee 93 302-3 Energy intensity 28,80 Programs for upgrading employee skills and 302-4 Reduction of energy consumption 28,80 404-2 transition assistance programs 33-34 303-3 Water withdrawal by source 28,80 406-1 Incidents of discrimination and corrective actions taken 40 303-4 Water discharge 80 407-1 Operations and suppliers in which the right to freedom of association and collective bargaining may be at risk 36 No business sites and suppliers at significant risk identified 305-1 Direct (Scope 1) GHG emissions 14,28,80 408-1 Operations and suppliers at significant risk for incidents of child labor 41,92 No business sites and suppliers at significant risk identified 305-2 Energy indirect (Scope 2) GHG emissions 14,28,80 305-3 Other indirect (Scope 3) GHG emissions 14,80 409-1 Operations and suppliers at significant risk for incidents of forced or compulsory labor 41,92 No business sites and suppliers at significant risk identified 305-4 GHG emissions intensity 14,80 411-1 Incidents of violations involving rights of indigenous peoples - No incidents of violations occurred 305-5 Reduction of GHG emissions 14-25 412-2 Employee training on human rights policies or procedures 34,41 305-7 Nitrogen oxides (NOx), sulfur oxides (SOx), and other significant air emissions 28,80 413-1 Operations with local community engagement, impact assessments, and development programs 86 307-2 Non-compliance with environmental laws and regulations 86,91 No cases of violation of laws 415-1 Political contributions 84 No political contributions made 308-1 New suppliers that were screened using environmental criteria 45 Assessment of the health and safety impacts of product Vehicle collision safety evaluated 401-1 New employee hires and employee turnover 83-84 416-1 and service categories 51 by Insurance Institute for Highway Safety in 2022 417-1 Requirements for product and service information and labeling 55 418-1 Substantiated complaints concerning breaches of customer privacy and losses of customer data 85 Received one complaint from regulatory authorities (was finalized by agreement between the parties before proceeding mediation), no other complaints from outside institution 419-1 Non-compliance with laws and regulations in the social and economic area 85,91